N00172468/Controlled_Randomised_Pattern_Demo/README.md

 - Includes a bespoke animation loop that displays a "pulsating" colour effect.
 - Courtesy to Eoan O Dea for helping out with the "pulsating" colour animation loop.

+### Ex.
+3.5 - Controlled-Randomised Pattern - Part 2
+- A continuation of Ex.
+3 but with a different pattern.

 ---
 ### Message from Lecturer:
 ---